jlafayette/gleam-snek-game/README.md

 - Sound
   - Add pan based on x position
+  - Investigate difference in gain on different systems (currently some sounds are too loud on chromebook speakers, but sound almost too quite on windows speakers)
+    Could try equalizing all sound files instead of using gain nodes in audio api

 - Player Control
+  - don't skip input, if it would run into a wall during late mode, but next turn it wouldn't, then make sure to carry over
   - When tick happens and player would die, launch a new tick event with small grace-period delay so the player has a chance to save it (to do this, don't use interval for ticks, have the next tick spawned at the